-Wizkid nominated for seven Billboard Music Awards - Nigeria Today
+Wizkid Nominated For Seven Billboard Music Awards - Nigeria Today

+Thanks to the huge success of Drake’s ‘One Dance’, it seems like this is the year of Starboy at the Billboard Music Awards.

-Drake’s ‘One Dance’ hit song has earned Nigerian superstar Wizkid seven Billboard Music Awards nominations.
-Wizkid did the hook on the track which he also co-produced.
-‘One Dance’ is nominated for Top Hot 100 Song, Top Selling Song, Top Radio Song, Top Streaming Song (Audio), Top Collaboration, Top R&B Song and Top R&B Collaboration Billboard […]
+The chart topping hit song has earned Wizkid seven Billboard Music Awards nominations.
+The song was an instant hit and is nominated for Top Hot 100 Song, Top Selling Song, Top Radio Song, Top Streaming Song (Audio), Top Collaboration, Top R&B Song and Top R&B Collaboration Wizkid was on the song’s hook and he also co-produced it.

+According to Billboard, the nominees are split up into 52 different categories.
+Billboard ranks potential winners based on their song sales, streams, radio airplay, live tours and social engagement.

+Bruno Mars, Ed Sheeran, Nicki Minaj, Celine Dion, Lorde, Imagine Dragons, Drake, John Legend, Florida Georgia Line and Camila Cabello are expected to perform at the award show on Sunday, May 21st.

 Do you something awesome to share with the world?
 Click here to share